-When Peri was thirteen, Paul Brown died in a boating accident.
-(Synthespians) Janine married Professor Howard Foster, who already had two children.
-One account claimed Foster abused Peri sexually and Janine never forgave him.
+When Peri was thirteen, her father died in a boating accident.
+(Synthespians™) Janine married Professor Howard Foster, another archaeologist, who already had two children.
+One account claimed that Howard sexually abused Peri and that Janine never forgave him.
 (Shell Shock)

-Peri studied botany, (Timelash, The Mind’s Eye) and had an interest in archaeology fueled by her parents’ passion for the subject.
-(Blue Box) On a vacation to Lanzarote circa 1984, Turlough saved her from drowning, and she subsequently met the Fifth Doctor.
-The shape-shifting android Kamelion, controlled by the Master at the time, assumed the form of Peri’s stepfather, Professor Howard Foster, and later that of The Master himself.
+On a vacation to Lanzarote on 9 May 1984, (The Reaping) Vislor Turlough saved her from drowning, and she subsequently met the Fifth Doctor.
+The shape-shifting android Kamelion, controlled by The Master at the time, assumed the form of Peri’s stepfather Howard and later that of the Master himself.
 He then seized control of the TARDIS to take her to the planet Sarn to meet the real Master.
-After the destruction of Kamelion and the defeat of The Master, Turlough returned to his homeworld, Trion, and Peri joined The Doctor on his travels.
-(Planet Of Fire)
+After the destruction of Kamelion and the defeat of the Master, Turlough returned to his homeworld, Trion, and Peri joined The Doctor on his travels.
+(Planet of Fire)

 Immediately after the events on Lanzarote, The Doctor took Peri to Astroville Seven, a 31st century space station where she saw many different alien races and got a taste of what travelling in the TARDIS was like.
 While on the station, they got caught up in an epic quest for the legendary treasure of Rovan Cartovall.
 (The Ultimate Treasure)